cspogil/IntroCS/README.md

 ## TODO

 Home
-* Move 'What is POGIL' to the About page
+* Move 'What is POGIL' to the About page - decided against
-* fix aspect ratio issues in slideshow
+* fix aspect ratio issues in slideshow - done

 About
-* Maybe move the slideshow here as well?
+* Added most important publications here instead

 Events  (and publications)
 * Add what's happening this summer and what we've done in the past.